ashleylevi/colorcraze/README.md

 # **Colorcraze**

 ### About
-* Colorcraxze is a full stack application that allows users to generate a group of five colors generated via hex code.
+* Colorcraze is a full stack application that allows users to create a group of five colors generated via hex code.
 Individual colors can be locked in and randomization repeated until a desireable palette is found.
 Palettes can then be saved into individual projects, recalled later, and deleted.

 ### Tech Stack
 * All data for this application is stored in a custom backend database built using Express, PostgreSQL, and Knex utilizing REST API.